amitsaha/optuna-demo/README.md

 - **Target**: Binary classification (income >50K or ≤50K)
 - **Samples**: ~48,000

-**Note**: If the UCI ML Repository is unavailable, the demos will automatically use a synthetic dataset with similar characteristics for demonstration purposes.

 ## Hyperparameters Tuned

 The following XGBoost hyperparameters are optimized: